 Gene testing must be performed by reputable veterinary laboratories only.
 Despite this, genetic testing has still grown in popularity since it only requires a cheek swab or small blood sample.
 In cases where a pre-weaning kitten is being tested though, a blood sample will be necessary to determine the existence of PKD (source 1).

 What Can You Do If Kitten Is Born With A Kidney Disease?

 This potentially fatal condition is more commonly associated with older Maine Coons, rather than Maine Coon kittens.
 In fact, it is thought that less than 10% of cats under the age of three are affected by this particular condition (source 1).

 To date there is no treatment or cure available, to remove or limit the growth of the cysts growing in a cat’s kidney tissue.
 Therefore, should you discover that your kitten has polycystic kidney disease, the best you can do is take all necessary steps to limit any pain suffered your their kitten.

 Although there is no evidence to support this, some researchers also claim that kittens with PKD should be given a veterinary-approved diet.
 They consider this vital to help ensure the kitten’s small body is getting the nutrients and vitamins they need, to stay as fit and healthy as possible.

 How Long Do Cats Live With Kidney Disease?

 Symptoms of Maine Coon polycystic disease are not usually evident until roughly 67-70% of a cat’s kidneys are damaged.
 A cat’s kidneys are unlikely to recover at this point, since the majority of the kidney is damaged, and therefore unable to function at optimal levels.

-Although this assessment sounds relatively bleak, it is important to be aware that implementing the following care routines will potentially slow down the growth of a cats cysts.
+Although this assessment sounds relatively bleak, it is important to be aware that implementing the following care routines will potentially slow down the growth of cat cysts.
 This effectively means that your Maine Coons lifespan will be extended by a couple of extra good quality years: